-Mold spores, the main cause of mold allergy are present in the air year-round, particularly indoors in damp areas like basements, washrooms, bathrooms and garages.
-Mold spores are tiny particles that can easily evade the natural protective mechanisms of our nose and upper respiratory tract.
+Mold spores, which are the primary cause of mold allergies, are present in the air throughout the year.
+They are especially prevalent in damp indoor areas such as the basements, washrooms, bathrooms, and garages.
+These spores are invisible to the naked eye and so small such that they can easily bypass the natural protective mechanisms of our nose and upper respiratory tract.

 Mold allergy symptoms

-Spores can trigger asthma and allergic reactions in sensitive people, particularly, in children.
-Since mold spores are found everywhere, mold allergies sometimes outnumber pollen allergies.
+Mold spores can trigger asthma and allergic reactions in sensitive individuals, especially children, the elderly, and those with other medical complications.
+Since mold spores are ubiquitous, mold allergies can sometimes be more prevalent than pollen allergies.

 Exposure to mold is incredibly common, though many people mistake it for pollen or other allergies.
 Mold allergy can affect people of all ages.
 Apart from inhaling spores, mold allergy can also be triggered by eating foods that contain mold and yeast.
 Mold allergy can also result in rashes and hives.